 Author: Moshood Olawale Fadeyi, Singapore Institute of Technology

-Dr. Moshood Olawale Fadeyi is a leading scholar in engineering education practice, specialising in cognitive governance and value-oriented diagnostic reasoning and problem-solving in indoor air quality and sustainable building engineering education and practice, using a research-as-practice approach.
+Dr Moshood Olawale Fadeyi is a Design Theorist in Engineering Education Practice, specialising in cognitive governance and value-oriented diagnostic reasoning and problem-solving in indoor air quality and sustainable building engineering education and practice through research-as-practice.
+The central premise of his design theory is that communication solutions can be intentionally designed to train and develop cognitive governance capability by empowering mental model development, stimulating value-oriented questioning for cognitive capability enhancement, supporting sound judgement and decision-making, and ultimately guiding actions for value-oriented problem diagnosis and solving.
 He is an architect, a Chartered Engineer (UK), and a Chartered Construction Manager (UK), with over 250 publications spanning peer-reviewed research and peer-level public scholarship.

 His research delivers sustained institution-level value to SIT and aligns with its mission as an applied university for industry.
 While SIT is recognised for strong research-for-practice, his work complements this strength by advancing research-as-practice in engineering education practice.
-Focusing on cognitive and decision-making improvement, his research also generates durable intellectual assets for SIT via the Indoor Air Cartoon Journal, a Google Scholar-indexed living book series institutionalised through SIT Library curation and used in SIT UG, CET, and PG teaching.
-This strengthens SIT’s academic identity, global visibility, and position as a value-delivery capability-building educational institution for industry and the community.
+Focusing on cognitive and decision-making improvement, his research also generates durable intellectual assets for SIT through the Indoor Air Cartoon Journal, a Google Scholar-indexed living book series institutionalised through SIT Library curation and used in undergraduate, continuing education and training (CET), and postgraduate teaching.
+This contributes to SIT's academic distinctiveness, public scholarship profile, and capability-building mission for industry and the wider community.

 Learning journey on the intricate world of mechanical, electrical, and plumbing systems in a high-rise building